Commercial and Residential Glass Installer and Manufacturer Resource

 • Scale

 Windows are one of the most commonly replaced components of older buildings.
-That comes as no surprise, as windows are always exposed to the elements and display their age if not maintained.
+That is no surprise, as windows are always exposed to the elements and display their age if not maintained.

 Selecting the right muntin style easily complements a building’s architecture and pays homage to its original construction era.
 Paying attention to a small(er) detail, such as a window’s or door’s appearance, is critical for those trying to complete a true restoration of a property without obvious modern materials.